nicolas-guerra/learning-where-to-learn/README.md

 # Code for the paper [**Learning Where to Learn: Training Data Distribution Optimization for Scientific Machine Learning**](https://arxiv.org/abs/2505.21626)

 This repository contains code to reproduce experiments from the paper.
 It includes:
 - **Bilevel kernel-based function approximation experiments**
+- **Burgers equation experiments with active learning comparisons**
 - **Dirichlet-to-Neumann (NtD) and Darcy flow examples**
+- **Radiative transport equation (RTE) experiments**

-Both folders are organized independently, but share a unified objective of exploring optimal training distributions for out-of-distribution (OOD) accuracy.
+All folders are organized independently, but share a unified objective of exploring optimal training distributions for out-of-distribution (OOD) accuracy.

 ---

 ## Repository Structure
 ```
 ./
 ├── function_approximation/         # Kernel-based function approximation experiments